MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/contact-card.md

 ## Show a standard contact card

 1. Typically, you show a contact card because the user clicked something: a button or perhaps the [person picture control](person-picture.md).
 We don't want to hide the element.
 To avoid hiding it, we need to create a [Rect](/uwp/api/windows.foundation.rect) that describes the location and size of the element.

-    Let's create a utility function that does that for us--we'll use it later.
+    Let's create a utility function that does that for us &mdash; we'll use it later.

     ```csharp
     // Gets the rectangle of the element
     public static Rect GetElementRectHelper(FrameworkElement element)